 The first time I ate this, I thought of mashed potatoes.

-Causa features them cold and either stuffed or topped with some kind of meat and vegetables, usually chicken or tuna with tomatoes.
+Causa features them cold and either stuffed or topped with meat and vegetables, usually chicken or tuna with tomatoes.

 I was lucky to find a place that offered something a little fancier, a plate with four types of causa, one with chicken, another with ceviche-style onions and tomatoes, another with ceviche-style tilapia, and the last with fried shrimp.

-I had a hard time finishing the plate so I didn't mind spending 40 soles (about $14) or the fact that the service was average.
+I had a hard time finishing the plate, so I didn't mind spending 40 soles (about $14) or the average service.

-I knew, despite the fact that it was only 4 p.m., it would be my last meal of the day.
+I knew, although it was only 4 p.m., it would be my last meal of the day.